 Requiring development and implementation of the proposed Staff Assessment Program on an agency-by-agency basis is unrealistic.
 The expectations outlined in the proposed revisions to the SSS WDRs suggest that agency staff would be responsible for developing a program similar to the existing Technical Certification Program offered by the California Water Environment Association, which would require a substantial investment of resources to do redundant work at each agency.
-Additionally, most all of this information is available and in agency budgets that are publically approved by the local elected officials.
+Additionally, most of this information is available and in agency budgets that are publically approved by the local elected officials.

 Finally, it is not appropriate to require public agencies to train contractors (which are separate, private entities).
-In addition there is no mechanism readily available throughout a project to determine when and how additional training is required when the contractors' staffing changes as much as daily or weekly.
+In addition, there is no mechanism readily available throughout a project to determine when and how additional training is required when the contractor's staffing changes as much as daily or weekly.

-The Water Board should not implement these new requirements until detailed program guidance is provided and the reality of how contractors prosecute their work is understood by the Water Board.
+The Water Board should not implement these new requirements until detailed program guidance is provided and the Water Board understands the reality of how contractors prosecute their work.

-5. SSMP sections (i) and (j) should be combined, because otherwise the requirements for routine review and revisions of the SSMP are redundant and contradictory.
+5. SSMP sections (i) and (j) should be combined, otherwise the requirements for routine review and revisions of the SSMP are redundant and contradictory.

 SSMP Section (i) Performance Targets and Program Modifications and Section (j) SSMP Program Audits both require the Enrollee to evaluate the effectiveness of the SSMP and correct or update the document as necessary.
-Section (i) indicates that this process is to occur on an annual basis, while
+Section (i) indicates that this process is to occur on an annual basis, while Section (j) specifies a minimum frequency of once every two years.
+We recommend that Water Board staff combine these two sections and clarify the requirements.